One of the most essential baby products ALL parents have to buy is diapers.

 Since your baby will be wearing one everyday until they’re potty-trained, it’s important to pick a diaper that doesn’t have any harsh chemicals!

 A lot of natural diapers are also naturally hypoallergenic and can help reduce diaper rash problems.
-This makes it especially perfect for babies with sensitive skin.
+This makes it especially perfect for soothing the baby’s skin.

 Natural diapers are also more eco-friendly since some natural materials are 100% biodegradable!

-We picked the best natural diapers you can find in the market today.
+I picked the best non toxic diapers you can find in the market today.
 These are chemical-free, safe for babies with sensitive skin, and suitable for most on a budget.

 1. Andy Pandy Eco Friendly Premium Bamboo Disposable Diapers

-Andy Pandy diapers are made of bamboo fibers, which have great properties.
-These bamboo diapers are naturally hypoallergenic and antibacterial.
+These diapers are made of bamboo fibers, which are naturally hypoallergenic and antibacterial.
 They’re super soft and absorbent too!

-On top of the natural absorbency of bamboo, Andy Pandy also makes use of an absorbent core that contains TCF (Totally Chlorine-Free) fluff pulp.
-This is a safe material that absorbs all liquids like a pro!
+On top of the natural absorbency of bamboo, Andy Pandy also uses an absorbent core that contains TCF (Totally Chlorine-Free) fluff pulp.
+This safe material absorbs all liquids like a pro!